facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/index.md

 ---
 layout: default
-title: Facebook C# SDK for Windows 8
+title: Facebook SDK for Windows
 ---

 This documentation is in progress as of March 13, 2012.
 We are working on big improvements for the coming weeks.